rajjitlai/Virtual-Science-Lab/README.md

 - Click the **🤖 floating button** (bottom-right)
 - Type your science question
 - Get instant, educational explanations
+- The AI uses a free NLP Cloud API with local fallback responses
 - Conversation is auto-saved when you close it

 ### 5. Review Chat History